 There is no required after-hours or overnight coverage for our abdominal fellows.
 Various optional moonlighting opportunities require after-hours coverage.

 Fellows have a total of 23 vacation days and two personal days, which can be taken in any combination of days/weeks per fellow preference.

 Fellows interested in research are encouraged to actively engage in academic projects throughout the year with the goal of submitting an abstract at a national meeting and culminating in a publication.
 Fellows can select from any of several ongoing projects led by various faculty or develop their own research project with faculty support.
 All fellows are provided with an education fund to support their academic and career goals, as well as five CME days to attend an in-person or virtual conference of their choice.

 We strongly support candidates and fellows who prefer to spend additional time on clinical service and electives to prepare for a career in private practice.
 ‘Career Development’ time allotted routinely throughout the year allows our fellows the opportunity to pursue skills and topics of interest that meet individual learning needs.

-As per the Society of Chairs of Academic Radiology Departments (SCARD), we cannot accept applications or offer an opportunity to interview with our program until August 1, 2022.
-This date is subject to change depending on updates from SCARD.
-Please visit the SCARD website for the most up to date information on fellowship interview and offer timeline policies.
+As per the Society of Chairs of Academic Radiology Departments (SCARD), we cannot accept applications or offer an opportunity to interview with our program until November 1, 2023.
+A completed application and recommendation letters can be submitted before, but will not be reviewed until November 1st.

 Please submit applications, letters of recommendation, and any questions regarding abdominal and combined abdominal/cardiothoracic fellowship to: